Hritikraj8804/practice/Internship_Project/README.md

 # Sentiment Analysis Project

-This repository contains a comprehensive sentiment analysis project that includes an HTML app for user input, a machine learning model for training and testing, and data analysis for sentiment analysis.
+This repository contains a comprehensive sentiment analysis project that includes a machine learning model for training and testing, and data analysis for sentiment analysis.

 ## Project Overview